nhays89/PC-sim/README.md

 **How to operate?**

-  1. download MinGW (gcc compilier) and pkg-config-lite (helper tool used for easy compiling -extract folder inside C:\MinGW as "pkg-config-lite"), install GTK (place inside C:\MinGW name folder as "gtk") edit system environment variables stated above.
+  1. (if modifying src only) download MinGW (gcc compilier) and pkg-config-lite (helper tool used for easy compiling -extract folder inside C:\MinGW as "pkg-config-lite"), install GTK (place inside C:\MinGW name folder as "gtk") edit system environment variables stated above.
   2. clone repo.
   3. run gui.exe in src/assembler.
   4. copy text from official_test1.txt into assembler gui text area (an example assembly program) or load an assembly file from your hard drive.